prof-welch-psu-ist/minesweeper2030/README.md

 ## A byzantine minesweeper2030 approach

-> NOTE: not intended in any way to be a solution I'd expect one to arrive at
+> NOTE: not intended to be a serious solution

 It is mostly an (ill-advised) attempt to utilize some newer Java language features, including: